Explore

 I'd still like to see the plots of this franchise reboot to match the grandness of it's villainous schemes, but with the level of quality being pumped into all other aspects of this secret agents world saving assignments, Bond's future seems like one that will be not so much shaken as it would be stirred.

-Plus, I gotta admit,
+Plus, I got to admit,

-as someone who never read the books, it was kind of refreshing to know what was going on (as opposed to the Lord Of The Rings, where, even though I enjoyed the hell out of all the epic battles and grand visuals, the cramp heaviness and rushed story development made it difficult to keep track of how everything was developing).
+as someone who never read the books, it was kind of refreshing to know what was going on (as opposed to the Lord of The Rings, where even though I enjoyed the hell out of all the epic battles and grand visuals, the cramp heaviness and rushed story development made it difficult to keep track of how everything was developing).

-People who added this item 29 Average listal rating (19 ratings) 8.4 IMDB Rating 8.2
+People who added this item 29 Average listal rating (19 ratings) 8.4 IMDB Rating 8.1

 21 Up (1977)